erhan-/artnet-advertise-nanoleaf/README.md

 I am using [SoundSwitch](https://www.soundswitch.com/) for my usecase.
 The nanoleafapi module is there because the PR is not merged yet which activates the extControl mode.

+This is all based on the works of lightguru Domas (@dzelionis / https://www.linkedin.com/in/dzelionis) !

 # Requirements

 - requests